next-book/dev-book/content/conclusion.md

 		<span>Expert in home-cosmography.”</span>
 	</p>
 </blockquote>
-<p>What does Africa⁠—what does the West stand for?
+<p>What does Africa—what does the West stand for?
 Is not our own interior white on the chart? black though it may prove, like the coast, when discovered.
 Is it the source of the Nile, or the Niger, or the Mississippi, or a Northwest Passage around this continent, that we would find?
 Are these the problems which most concern mankind?
 Is Franklin the only man who is lost, that his wife should be so earnest to find him?
 Does <abbr>Mr.</abbr> Grinnell know where he himself is?
-Be rather the Mungo Park, the Lewis and Clark and Frobisher, of your own streams and oceans; explore your own higher latitudes⁠—with shiploads of preserved meats to support you, if they be necessary; and pile the empty cans sky-high for a sign.
+Be rather the Mungo Park, the Lewis and Clark and Frobisher, of your own streams and oceans; explore your own higher latitudes—with shiploads of preserved meats to support you, if they be necessary; and pile the empty cans sky-high for a sign.
 Were preserved meats invented to preserve meat merely?
 Nay, be a Columbus to whole new continents and worlds within you, opening new channels, not of trade, but of thought.
 Every man is the lord of a realm beside which the earthly empire of the Czar is but a petty state, a hummock left by the ice.